pfheatwole/thesis/source/introduction.rst

    data", like the thermal maps.
 Those are *model-free* methods (kinematic-based filtering), I'm focusing on *model-based* methods.

+   (Related: "data driven" vs "model driven", from "Probabilistic forecasting and Bayesian data assimilation" (Reich, Cotter; 2015).
+Also, page 549 of "Statistical Rethinking" (McElreath; 2020), which is discussing the problem of using noisy data to predict future data (like simple ARMA models do, thus propagating measurement error into the prediction.)

    Another difference: I think the flight-based maps average over all flights (possibly segmented by month/season).
 I'm interested in a predictive model that can condition the prediction based on current conditions; for that you need individual patterns, not a simple average.]]

+* Decompose the "build a predictive model" into formalized subtasks

 * The goals of this paper:

-  1. Decompose the "build a predictive model" into formalized subtasks

   #.
 Define the *flight reconstruction* subtask, and establish that it
      requires a parametric paraglider model